 One last approach to avoiding a bankruptcy filing is a complete budget revamp.
 This involves reworking your budget to eliminate all unnecessary spending and putting every dollar you can toward paying down debt.

-“This means spending only on essentials, like housing and food, and putting wants — including leisure travel — on hold until you can get your debt under control and find yourself in a more stable financial situation,” said Maliga.
+“This means spending only on essentials, like housing and food, and putting wants — including leisure travel — on hold until you can get your debt under control and find yourself in a more stable financial situation,” says Maliga.

 If you need help working out a budget, financial advisors or nonprofit credit counseling can be an effective tool.
 In addition to reviewing your income, expenses and debts and helping you plan a budget, trained credit counselors can offer additional solutions for paying off debt.